Koillismaa: Geographic region

 Koillismaa is also a geographic region, which includes Kuusamo, Taivalkoski, Posio and Pudasjärvi, sometimes also Ranua and Ylikiiminki (which was merged into Oulu in 2009).
 The name was first used by Reino Rinne, the founder of the newspaper Koillissanomat in 1950, however the name was popularized by Kalle Päätalo in the 1960s.

 Dialects

 The dialects of Kuusamo, Taivalkoski and Posio are Savonian dialects, specifically Kainuu dialects.
 Parts of Pudasjärvi also use a Kainuu dialect.

-Politics

-Results of the 2018 Finnish presidential election: